Healthy Brain Care: Insights from Three Atlanta Practitioners

 Our world is rich with conditions that can compromise brain function.
 We talked with three Atlanta health practitioners whose services include helping people improve mental clarity and brain wellness to understand how best to approach the issue.

 “Many things contribute to the degeneration of the brain over time,” says Martin Van Lear, an integrative and functional medicine practitioner and owner of Tree of Light Health clinic in Decatur.
 From his research and experience, he concludes that the biggest contributor to reduced mental clarity, poor memory and other symptoms of decreased brain function is stress.

-“We walk around with multiple stressors upon us every day.
+Rest and digest“We walk around with multiple stressors upon us every day.
 Some are well-known but many of them are hidden,” says Van Lear.
 Piling on stressors without relief causes the nervous system to go into sympathetic dominance, or fight-or-flight mode.
 Martin estimates that 90 percent of his patients come in with that condition, and as a result, their bodies can’t rest and can’t digest, and their brains can’t calm down well enough for them to sleep.

 Beth Coghlin, owner of Living Foods Institute wellness center in Atlanta, agrees.
 “To shift out of stress, we need to be able to shift into ‘rest and digest’ mode,” she says.
 Stress limits the healthy flow of blood and oxygen to the gut, she explains, and causes poor digestion, so beneficial nutrients aren’t as readily available to the body.
 But more significantly, neurotransmitters that help calm the body and regulate mood, sleep and memory—including serotonin, dopamine and GABA—are produced in the intestines.
 When the gut is compromised by incessant stress or inflammation, these essential chemicals aren’t available as much as they need to be, making it that much harder for the system to recover.